Rajnesh29/SALES-ORDERS-BUSINESS-INTELLIGENCE-DASHBOARD-/README.md

 **Step 3: Adding Calculated Fields with DAX**

 In this stage  we’ll use data analysis expressions (DAX).
-We’ll create calculated columns and measures, explore topics like row and filter context, and practice applying powerful tools like filter functions, iterators, and time intelligence patterns.
+We’ll create calculated columns and measures, explore row and filter context, and apply powerful tools like filter functions, iterators, and time intelligence patterns.

 **Step 4: Visualizing Data with Reports**